zerodha/dungbeetle/README.md

 ## Concepts
 #### Task
 A task is a named SQL job is loaded into the server on startup.
 Tasks are defined in .sql files in the simple [goyesql](https://github.com/nleof/goyesql) format.
-Such queries are self-contained, preparable, and produce the desired final output with neatly named columns.
+Such queries are self-contained and produce the desired final output with neatly named columns.
 They can take arbitrary positional arguments for execution.

 Example:
 ```sql